007noon700/Topos-Intern-Assignment/README.md

 - /getData/<Borough Number> -- Returns all the data about buildings from a Borough using the NYC's own codes, listed below.
 - /getData/Type/<LSTSTATTYPE> -- Returns information about buildings with a given last status type.
 - /getData/<Year> -- Returns the buildings constructed in a certain year.
-- /getData/Feature/<Code> -- Returns all buildings matching a certain feature code.
+- /getData/Feature/<Feature Code> -- Returns all buildings matching a certain feature code.
 - /aggregate/<Operation>/Column -- Allows for any of the mySQL aggregation functions on a column, see below for a list of tested aggregation functions.